 What is a gift of equity letter?

-- The gift represents the amount of equity the seller gives to the family buying the home.
+- The gift represents the amount of equity the seller gives to the relative buying the home.

 - The documentation requirements are similar to a regular gift letter.